The ultimate Kiteboarding Guide A-Z

 Can the wind be obstructed in my location?
 Certainly, Be aware.

 Good quality STEADY winds are essential for progression in kiteboarding.
-Make sure you choose SAFE locations when picking your kiteboarding lessons.
+Make sure you choose SAFE locations when riding in a new spot.
 Gusty poor quality winds can be very dangerous and must be avoided by learners.
 When you arrive at a new kiteboarding location, it is important to spot obstacles likely to create wind effects (or wind turbulence).
 These can be sand dunes, trees, and any other landmarks.
 It can be highly dangerous to fly your kite too close, over or downwind of large obstacles as the wind will be behaving in an unpredictable manner.
 For more information about wind effects check out this video:

 What makes a location safe or unsafe for learning?

 As a beginner, you need to choose a safe location for learning.
 A beginner friendly location is typically where you will find a wide beach with soft sand to safely set up, launch and land your kite.
-It’s also where you will find fewer beach users as well as fewer obstacles (trees, dunes, etc.) and fewer dangers both on the beach (rocks, shells) and in the water.
+It’s also where you will find fewer beach users as well as fewer obstacles (trees, lamposts, piers etc.) and fewer dangers both on the beach (rocks, shells, finshing nets) and in the water.
 Large waves and shores breaks must be avoided by beginners.

 These videos are in order of the steps you will take during your kiteboarding course.
-If you are a visual learner you may benefit from watching these videos before attending our lesson.
-You can always look back if you forget any of the exercises we demonstrated after your course is complete to recap
+If you are a visual learner you may benefit from watching these videos before attending our lesson. besides, you can always look back if you forget any of the exercises we demonstrated after your course is complete to recap.
+This part of the kiteboarding guide is to help you undertand the excerises needed before trying the board, they are not a replacement lesson and we advise all learners to try these excersises with a quifiled kiteboarding instructor.

 KITE SET UP